 And if you’ve read my blog for long, you know that onions (especially red onions) are not my friend.

 I thought it would be fun to try out a different type of pasta salad this year, one inspired by another one of my favorite snacks – Mexican street corn.

 I just love the flavors of the roasted corn, Mexican crema, cilantro, and Mexican spices together.
 I’ve made it into a dip in the past and this time I’m adding those flavors to pasta to create a pasta salad.

 It may sound like an odd combination, but it’s delicious together.
-It’s creamy, flavorful, and such a good alternative to traditional pasta salad.
+This Mexican street corn pasta salad recipe is creamy, flavorful, and such a good alternative to traditional pasta salad.

 Why You’ll Love This Recipe

 - Unique – if you want something unique to bring to your next summer bbq or party, try this one.
 It’s different than the traditional summer salads, and oh so yummy!